magentiz/magento-2-advanced-smtp/README.md

-# Magentiz AWSSes by Open Techiz
+# Magentiz AdvancedSmtp by Open Techiz
-Magentiz_AWSSes Extension, awsses for magento 2
+Magentiz_AdvancedSmtp Extension, AdvancedSmtp for magento 2
-> Magentiz AWSSes is built depending on module [Magento 2 SMTP](https://github.com/mageplaza/magento-2-smtp) and has additional integration with [AWS Ses](https://aws.amazon.com/ses/), [Magento 2 SMTP](https://github.com/mageplaza/magento-2-smtp) will be automatically installed when you use Composer.
+> Magentiz AdvancedSmtp is built depending on module [Magento 2 SMTP](https://github.com/mageplaza/magento-2-smtp) and has additional integration with [AWS Ses](https://aws.amazon.com/ses/), [Magento 2 SMTP](https://github.com/mageplaza/magento-2-smtp) will be automatically installed when you use Composer.
 If you're using an archive, please install module [Magento 2 SMTP](https://github.com/mageplaza/magento-2-smtp) for the extension to work properly.

 ## Requirements
   * Magento Community Edition 2.3.x-2.4.x or Magento Enterprise Edition 2.3.x-2.4.x